jayunit100/k8sprototypes/README.md

+# Contributors Welcome !

+...
+If you file a PR, i might miss it, ping me on kubernetes slack to merge it !!!  ...

 # Projects in this repository

 This project has a variety of prototypes for utilities, tools that are being developed as POCs of working K8s extensions and applications.